Pacific Grove and Point Lobos

 Relaxed

 The Monterey Peninsula's reputation as the most expensive golf destination in the country is accurate if you stay at The Lodge and play only Pebble Beach Golf Links.
-It is misleading if you understand the full range of courses available within 20 minutes of the first tee.
-This itinerary demonstrates what is possible when the goal shifts from the bucket-list experience to the best golf trip the peninsula can deliver for under $1,200 per person.
+It is misleading once you understand the full range of courses within 20 minutes of that first tee.
+This itinerary shows what is possible when the goal shifts from the bucket-list experience to the best peninsula trip you can build for under $1,200 per person.

 A 36-hole day at Bayonet and Black Horse in Seaside.
 The two former military courses share a clubhouse at 1 McClure Way, roughly 15 minutes from both Carmel and Monterey.

-A morning round at Poppy Hills ($225) provides the trip's premium experience.
-The course occupies Del Monte Forest, the same landscape that Spyglass Hill runs through, and the 2014 renovation brought the layout to a standard that matches its AT&T Pro-Am history.
+A morning round at Poppy Hills ($225) is the trip's premium experience.
+The course occupies Del Monte Forest, the same landscape Spyglass Hill runs through, and the 2014 renovation brought the layout to a standard matching its AT&T Pro-Am history.

-Hofsas House in Carmel-by-the-Sea provides the better base for groups who want evening walkability.
-Lone Oak Lodge in Monterey provides the better base for groups who want the lowest possible room rate.
-Both are 10 to 15 minutes from all courses on this itinerary.
+Hofsas House Hotel in Carmel-by-the-Sea is the better base for groups who want evening walkability.
+Lone Oak Lodge in Monterey is the better base for groups who want the lowest possible room rate.
+Both are 10 to 15 minutes from every course on this itinerary.
 A rental car is necessary.
-The total driving between courses, accommodations, and activities across the full trip will not exceed 100 miles.
+Total driving across the trip will not exceed 100 miles.

 This trip does not include a round at Pebble Beach Golf Links.
-It does include three to four rounds on courses with ocean views, championship history, and genuine difficulty, accommodation in the same region, and an activity that is rated higher on TripAdvisor than almost anything on the peninsula.
+It does include three to four rounds on courses with ocean views, championship history, and genuine difficulty, accommodation in the same region, and an activity that ranks higher on TripAdvisor than almost anything on the peninsula.
 The total cost is less than a single night at The Lodge at Pebble Beach.
-Whether that trade-off makes sense depends on where the golfer is in the progression from aspiration to experience.
-For many, this trip is the better introduction to the peninsula, with Pebble Beach itself saved for a future visit when the budget allows the full commitment.
+Whether the trade-off makes sense depends on where you sit in the progression from aspiration to experience.
+For many golfers, this is the better introduction to the peninsula, with Pebble Beach itself saved for a future visit when the budget allows the full commitment.